24

 Cru Monplaisir (Bordeaux Superieur, situated close to Gironde, just outside Margaux appellation) - ripe fruit, terroir very present, well-balanced with fine bite and intensity on the palate.
 Very nice effort for the first vintage made by Medevilles.
 87p.

-Eyrins (Margaux) - splendid fruit maturity, very perfumed, velvety tannins, fine depth and balance.
+Eyrins (Margaux) - splendid fruit maturity, perfumed, velvety tannins, fine depth, and balance.
 Very smooth finish.
-Very well-done for the first vintage made by Medevilles.
+Very well done for the first vintage made by Medevilles.
 88-89p.

 Respide Medeville red - very aromatic with a clear wild cherry aroma, powerful with plenty of fruit and tannin in fine balance.
 Glorious effort.
 90p.

-Respide Medeville white - offered fresh aromas of apple and pear, a fine intensity of fruit well supported by acidity, fine structure and smooth palate with a nice finish.
+Respide Medeville white - offered fresh aromas of apple and pear, a fine intensity of fruit well supported by acidity, fine structure, and a smooth palate with a nice finish.
 90p.

 LABEGORCE AND MARQUIS D'ALESME